chrisnunes57/gheith-testing-script/README.md

 ## Description
 This script will download all of the files currently on Gheith's website and test them on a local machine immediately, skipping the wait period to run tests on his server.

-### Disclaimer
-I'm not sure if this will work on Docker machines, because it relies on having access the the ~Gheith folder that is on lab machines.

 ## Usage
 Using this thing is super easy.
 Just put it in the root directory of a project folder, like `cs439_sp19_p5` and type `python runTests.py`.
 Easy.